alexandrainst/fresco-stat/README.md

 FRESCO uses secure multi-party computation to enable statistical analysis to be performed on datasets distributed among multiple parties without each party seeing the other parties' data.

+There is no assumption on how the data is distributed among the parties -- the data may be divided horizontally, where each party has a different set of data entries, or vertically, where each party has different attributes for the same entries, or the data could be intermediate results from other secure multi-party computations.

+The library has the following functionality:
+1. Statistics
+    * Descriptive statistics
+        * Sample mean
+        * Sample standard deviation
+        * Sample variance
+        * Simple and multi-dimensional histogram
+        * Frequency table
+        * Sample correlation
+    * Regression
+        * Simple linear regression
+        * Multivariate linear regression
+        * Logistic regression via gradient descent
+    * Statistical tests
+        * &chi;<sup>2</sup>-test
+        * F-test
+        * One- and two-sample t-test
+        * Kruskall-Wallis test
+    * Survival analysis
+        * Cox regression
+    * Misc.
+        * <i>k</i>-anonymization
+1. Sampling from the following distributions
+    * Bernoulli distribution
+    * Categorical distribution
+    * Exponential distribution
+    * Irwin-Hall distribution
+    * Laplace distribution
+    * Normal distribution
+    * Rademacher distribution
+    * Uniform distribution
+1. Advanced linear algebra (see also the <i>fixed</i> library in FRESCO for basic linear algebra functions)
+    * Back- and forward substitution
+    * Gram-Schmidt process
+    * Inverse of triangular matrices
+    * Moore-Penrose pseudo inverse
+    * QR-algorithm for eigenvalue computation
+    * QR-decomposition

 ## Built With
 Build the project and the documentation using maven:
 ```